Clifton Community Library

 Board of Trustees Minutes

-The meeting was called to order at 5:58 pm by President Cindy Whitmore.
+The meeting was held in the Community Room and called to order at 6:04 pm by President Cindy Whitmore.

-Minutes of the previous meeting were approved: Motion by Don, seconded by Nicole.
+Minutes of the previous meeting are approved: Motion by Nicole, seconded by Don.

 Report of the Library Director was accepted.